 Do I qualify for Olo support?

-However, due to a high demand in some areas, establishments may add additional criteria.
-Get more information from your CLSC.
+However, due to high demand in certain areas, establishments may add additional criteria.
+Ask for more information from your CLSC.

 What can I do if I don’t qualify?

 Fondation Olo cannot intervene in the eligibility decisions made by health establishments.
-Be sure to ask the Olo coordinator questions to understand why you aren’t eligible.
+Be sure to ask the Olo coordinator questions to understand why you are not eligible.

-- If you live in Montréal, you can contact the Montreal Diet Dispensary, which also provides Olo support.
+- If you live in Montreal, you can contact the Montreal Diet Dispensary, which also provides support;

-- You can ask the Olo coordinator about the resources available in your neighbourhood or city.
+- Ask the Olo coordinator about the resources available in your community;

-- See our website.
-It’s full of useful information that can guide you through your child’s developmental stages, from pregnancy to age 2.
+- Visit the I am a parent section on our website for useful information that can guide you through your child’s developmental stages, from pregnancy to age 2;

-- There are other sites and organizations that help families across Quebec.
-See the Other Resources.
+- View Other Resources to find organizations that help families across Quebec.

-Do you have any questions about how the Olo program works?
-See our “What is the Olo follow-up care like?” section.
+Do you have any questions about the Olo program?
+Visit “What is the Olo follow-up care like?“.